minghao2016/DNILMF/README.md

 # DNILMF

-2021-04-09
+2021-05-01

 I modified the demo_DNILMF.R file which originally used the information at time (t - 1) when computing similarity matrix at time t in cv.
 The better way is to compute similarity matrix in each fold independently (we appreciate Dr. Soheil Jahangiri who noted this issue).
-Note the new modified demo file will give the results with lower accuracy compared with the original one (calculated by demo_DNILMF_old.R).
+Note the new modified demo file will give the results with lower accuracy compared with the originally wrong one (calculated by demo_DNILMF_old.R which had an information leak issue!).
 Other demo files were also modified accordingly.

 One should try to tune the parameters to see if better performance can be achived.

+I believe that both ['similarity fusion method'](doi:10.1038/nMeth.2810) and ['Social Trust Ensemble'](https://doi.org/10.1145/157) from the recommender system domain are valuable techniques for drug-target interaction prediction.
+Interesting researchers may consider them in their prediction tasks.

 2017-07-18